-The trust had participated in all relevant national clinical audits including: the National Audit of Schizophrenia in 2011, the National Audit of Psychological Therapies for Anxiety and Depression in 2013, and Prescribing Observatory for Mental Health (POMH - UK) audits for monitoring of patients prescribed lithium, prescribing of anti-dementia drugs and prescribing for substance misuse, and the National Confidential Inquiry into Suicide and carried out a large number of local ongoing audits as well as one off audits where they wanted to look at a specific issue.
+The trust had participated in all relevant national clinical audits including: the National Audit of Schizophrenia in 2011, the National Audit of Psychological Therapies for Anxiety and Depression in 2013, and Prescribing Observatory for Mental Health (POMH - UK) audits for monitoring of patients prescribed lithium, prescribing of anti-dementia drugs and prescribing for substance misuse, and the National Confidential Inquiry into Suicide and Homicide by People with Mental Illness.
+The trust also carried out a large number of local ongoing audits as well as one off audits where they wanted to look at a specific issue.
 We reviewed a number of local audits and found these to include clear findings and recommendations, and to feed in to relevant governance processes.